-5.2.2 Commentary on the results
+5.3.2 Commentary on the results

 GCL's conservation deficit relies upon a value of the Site as offices which is overstated, as noted in Section 5.1 above.
-GCL's site value is £4,218,000.
-Our calculation of the value of the Site, accepting that offices could be a viable use, albeit not the optimum viable use, is £1,600,000.
-Our calculation of the Conservation Deficit is £1,854,064, including the market value of the Site in its existing office use.
+GCL's site value is $\pounds4,218,000$.
+Our calculation of the value of the Site, accepting that offices could be a viable use, albeit not the optimum viable use, is $\pounds1,600,000$.
+Our calculation of the Conservation Deficit is $\pounds1,528,811$, including the market value of the Site in its existing office use.

-As a result of the reduction in the value of the Site in its existing use, our appraisal incorporating the scale of enabling development originally proposed by the Applicant (16 new build units) resulted in a surplus of £705,324.
-We established that removal of the four units on the East Drive would reduce the residual land value to £1,562,535, marginally lower than the £1,600,000 site value.
+As a result of the reduction in the value of the Site in its existing use and use of WTP's build costs (with indexation), our appraisal incorporating a reduced scale of enabling development (removal of the 2 Gate Lodge units in addition to the removal of the 4 East Drive units previously agreed by the Applicant, leaving 10 units).
+This reduced scheme generates a residual value of £1,535,369 which is marginally higher than the Conservation Deficit of £1,528,811.